 Step #4: Arrange the Food

 How you arrange your food goes a long in determining how much the diner will like it.
 You would love food that looks great, wouldn’t you?

 Make sure not to overcrowd your plate.
 Focus on one item, like having beef with vegetables and sauces arranged around it to highlight the focal dish.

 Place the focal point of your dish either on the left or right of your plate and not in the center.
+If you’re planning to take photos of the dish, think through the composition.
 Think of the white spaces as the rims of your frame, and use them accordingly.